 - Last decade was quite fruitful for MeV-GeV Dark photon searches.
 Nevertheless large parameter space in mass and coupling remains unexplored.
-HPS experiment at Jefferson lab with its unique experimental capabilities is ready to make sizable contribution to these searches - HPS had a long journey since the first proposal built detectors, run successfully engineering runs, made a significant progress in understanding the backgrounds, developed analysis technics and built a realistic MC - First physics paper on resonance search was published from analysis of 2015 engineering run data.
+HPS experiment at Jefferson lab with its unique experimental capabilities is ready make sizable contribution to these searches - HPS had a long journey since the first proposal built detectors, run successfully engineering runs, made a significant progress in understanding the backgrounds, developed analysis technics and built a realistic MC - First physics paper on resonance search was published from analysis of 2015 engineering run data.
 While analysis of displaced vertex search did not rule out any territory, it resulted a reliable analysis procedure.
-More results are expected from analysis of 2016 data - Currently, the highest priority for HPS are the completion of the upgrades and preparations for the first production running in Summer of 2019 - HPS is also preparing for more beam time request.
-Extended runs at low (~2 GeV) and high (~6 GeV) energies will explore significant part of the well motivated parameter space.
+More results are expected from analysis of 2016 data - Currently, the highest priority for HPS are the completion of the upgrades and preparations for the first production running in Summer of 2019 - After 2019 run, 134 PAC days of approved beam will remain.
+Extended runs at low (~2 GeV) and high (~6 GeV) energies will explore significant part of well motivated parameter space